Why Isn't an End of Line Resistor Used the Same Way as a Terminating Resistor?

 By Douglas Krantz

 In electronics, at the end of the communication line, there's often a Terminating Resistor.
-In fire alarm and security systems, at the end of the input circuit (Initiating Line Circuit or IDC), and at the end of the output circuit (Notification Appliance Circuit or NAC), there's an End-of-Line Resistor.
+In fire alarm and security systems, at the end of the input circuit (Initiating Device Circuit or IDC), and at the end of the output circuit (Notification Appliance Circuit or NAC), there's an End-of-Line Resistor.

 Both the Terminating Resistor and the End-of-Line Resistor are across the conductors at the end of the circuit.